laurelschwulst/pingpractice.org-eleventy/transmissions-staging/what-is-ping-practice-v2.md

               <div class="ping-metadata"></div>
             </div>

-            <p>While still all true, revisiting this question now, # months later, in March 2025, we’d like to offer an additional frame to look at Ping Practice through.</p>
+            <p>While still all true, revisiting this question now, # months later, in March 2025, we’d like to offer an additional frame...</p>

             <p>Ping Practice is a set of invitations.
 Invitations to:</p>